GeorgOhneH/ethz-document-fetcher/README.md

 ## Model
 The model file is where you specify your folder structure and the websites you want to scrape.

 See examples in the models folder.
-Note that in some examples
+Note that in some examples some values are `null`.
+These must be replaced with there actual value.

 ### Start
 You need to start with a `folder` or/and `producers`